An Official Website of the Commonwealth of Kentucky

 Anglers and waterfowl hunters can use their Kentucky resident licenses to fish or hunt a number of waters shared with neighboring states.

-Reciprocal fishing agreements include the Ohio River, Mississippi River, Kentucky Lake, Dale Hollow Lake, the Big South Fork of Cumberland River, the Big Sandy River and Tug Fork River.
+Reciprocal fishing agreements include the Ohio River, Mississippi River, Kentucky Lake, Dale Hollow Lake, the Big South Fork of the Cumberland River, the Big Sandy River, and the Tug Fork River.

 Reciprocal waterfowl hunting agreements include the Big Sandy and Tug Fork rivers bordering West Virginia, and the section of the Ohio River bordering Indiana and Ohio.